Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

-where $\mathcal{M}_{kl}$ is a Mat\'ern-type correlation function \cite{stein1999}.
-The smoothness and range parameters of the correlation function vary across $k$ and $l$ in a way that guarantees positive definiteness and were estimated from the above collection of OCO-2 retrieved state vectors \cite{hobbsinprep}.

 \item \emph{Noise generation:} $\bm{\eps} \sim \mathcal{N}({\bm{0}, \bm{\Sigma}_{\bm{\eps}}})$.
 The OCO-2 radiances are fundamentally photon counts in the detectors so these measurements have Poisson-like behavior.
 The noise can nevertheless be approximated well using an additive Gaussian noise term with zero mean and variance proportional to the mean signal.
-Following \cite{hobbs2017} and \cite{lamminpaa2019}, we let $\bm{\Sigma}_{\bm{\eps}}$ be diagonal with elements
+Following \cite{hobbs2017} and \cite{lamminpaa2019}, we let $\bm{\Sigma}_{\bm{\eps}}$ be diagonal with elements $\var{\varepsilon_{j}} = c_{b(j)} F_{j} (\bm{\mu}_{\bm{x}})$, where $b: \{1,\ldots,3048\} \rightarrow \{1,2,3\},\ j \mapsto b(j)$ indicates the spectral band (O$_2$, weak CO$_2$, strong CO$_2$) of $j$, $c_i$ are band-specific constants and $F_{j}(\cdot)$ is the $j$th element of the forward operator output.
+In the actual satellite, the noise model is somewhat more complicated, but its properties are nevertheless well-understood \cite{Crisp2021}.
+The $\bm{\varepsilon}$ realizations are i.i.d.\ both across repetitions of the experiment for a fixed state $\bm{x}$ and over the different spatial sounding locations.